Right to counsel: Japan

 The Constitution of Japan guarantees the right to legal counsel.
 If a defendant is a minor or is found to be unable to pay for a lawyer, the court may appoint one at no expense to the defendant.
 The right to court-appointed counsel only exists after charges are brought.
 Following arrest a suspect is entitled to one free visit from a duty lawyer who will provide legal advice, explain the law and procedures involved, and contact the suspect's family, but the suspect must pay for further assistance from the attorney.
 Suspects are not entitled to have a lawyer present when interrogated by police.

+New Zealand

+There is no guaranteed right to counsel in New Zealand, only the right to appoint counsel if you can afford them.
+Section 24 of the New Zealand Bill of Rights Act 1990 affirms the right to access counsel but does not specify what happens when a defendant cannot afford a lawyer.

+Persons who have been arrested or detained by police are able to access a lawyer for free under the Police Detention Legal Assistance (PDLA) scheme, which was established under the Legal Services Act 2000.
+The PDLA service is only available to people being detained or questioned by the Police and is not available after their initial arrest nor when being held or questioned by any other law enforcement agency.

+New Zealand has a Legal Aid system which provides government funding for lawyers in limited circumstances where defendants cannot afford to retain their own counsel.
+In most cases, Legal Aid takes the form of a loan which defendants must repay.
+For the most serious offences, Legal Aid does not require repayment.
+However, in order to qualify for Legal Aid, defendants must meet certain criteria related to the seriousness of the offence or claim, and must earn an annual income of less than $27,393 NZD (adjustable based on household size).
+Persons applying for Legal Aid may also be required to sell off virtually all of their property beforehand, including their home, vehicle, furniture, household appliances, clothing, or tools, in order to pay for legal expenses.

+As a result of the limitations and shortfalls in these services, it is commonly reported that New Zealander's right to a fair trial is being compromised due to lack of access to counsel.

 Peru

 Article 121 of the Peruvian Penal Code states that before the prosecution begins, a judge must inform a defendant of his or her right to counsel, and if the defendant does not choose a lawyer, one will be assigned to the case.
 If no lawyer is available, an "honorable person" must take the place of a lawyer.
 Defendants have the right to refuse counsel unless illiterate or a minor, in which case a judge may impose a lawyer on the accused.